 The Manager has a remuneration policy which meets the requirements of the AIFMD Remuneration Code and associated Financial Conduct Authority guidance.
 The remuneration policy together with the remuneration disclosures for the AIFM's most recent reporting period are available on the Company's webpage on the Manager's website.

 Employees

-The Company is managed by Albion Capital Group LLP and has no employees.
-The Board consists solely of non-executive Directors, who are considered key management personnel.
+The Company is managed by Albion Capital Group LLP and hence has no employees.

 Directors